The foundation of React — describe the UI

 Conditional rendering

 Your components may need to display varying content based on different conditions.
-React allows you to conditionally render JSX by utilizing JavaScript syntax such as if statements, the &&
+React allows you to conditionally render JSX by utilizing JavaScript syntax such as if statements, the && operator, and the ternary ?: operator.

-operator in JavaScript to conditionally display a checkmark like this:
+For instance, you can use the && operator in JavaScript to conditionally display a checkmark like this:

 App.js